 If you still have the original aluminium windows most builders installed in the 1960s, you may already be experiencing drafts, mold issues, and rattling.
 Vinyl windows are known for their excellent energy-efficient, insulating qualities as well as their ability to muffle outdoor noise.
 Call ELEMENT to find out we can help you save money and improve the value of your home, we will guide you step by step and inform you on the best possible choices for your home remodel.

 Before You Buy Vinyl Replacement Windows

-All things being equal, the efficiency and durability of any window comes down to the quality of your installation.
+All things being equal, the efficiency and durability of any window comes down to the quality of the installation.
 That's why you may not want to try it yourself!
 When you buy vinyl windows, it's a good idea to hire an installer who has certifications, training, and experience with the materials.
-This experience with and dedication to quality products and services will benefit you and your homes efficiency and value.
+This experience with, and dedication to, quality products and services will benefit you and your home's efficiency and value.

 When shopping, consider buying vinyl replacement windows that qualify for a tax credit under the American Recovery and Reinvestment Act of 2009.
 Windows with U-factors and Solar Heat Gain Coefficient (SHGC) equal to or less than .30 meet the government requirements for the credit.
 Under the provisions, you can recoup up to 30 percent or a maximum of $1,500 of the cost of your vinyl windows.
 Installation is not included.

 Tax credits aside, you should consider replacement windows that are certified for high performance by the National Fenestration Rating Council (NFRC).
 The NFRC conducts an independent evaluation of windows.
 Its window label shows you the U-factor, the SHGC, and whether it has an ENERGY STAR rating.